 5. Check the flyers

 Before heading to the stores, you’ll want to do your homework first.
+This is one of the most helpful Black Friday tips.
 Now is the time to check the ads and Black Friday flyers.
 Here’s what to look for:

 - Which store offers the lowest price for items on your shopping list.
 If more than one store carries the item on your shopping list, which store is offering the better price?